nnethercote/perf-book/src/iterators.md

 ## `collect`

-[`Iterator::collect`] converts an iterator into a collection,`Vec` which typically requires an allocation.
-You should avoid calling `collect` if the collection is then only iterated over again.
+[`Iterator::collect`] converts an iterator into a collection, like `Vec`, which typically requires an allocation.
+You should avoid calling `collect` if the collection is later iterated over again.

 [`Iterator::collect`]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.collect